 Get ready for your trip to Botswana.
 Order your Botswana Pula at Manor FX today.
 Our great exchange rates mean you'll have more BWP cash to spend.
-Have your Botswana Pula banknotes delivered securely to your home or office, or pick them up from the Manor FX bureau near Heathrow.
+Have your Botswanan Pula banknotes delivered securely to your home or office, or pick them up from the Manor FX bureau near Heathrow.

 Manor FX offers fast delivery times and a fuss-free online ordering process for your Botswana pula travel money.

 Jet off well-informed to Botswana.
 Here are some handy facts about cash and card payments in Botswana.

 Credit and debit card payments are not widespread in Botswana.
 However in many of the international hotels. larger supermarkets and shopping malls you'll be able to pay by international credit card.
 Especially so in the urban centres, such as in Gaborone and Francistown, as well as the tourist sites around Victoria Falls.

 If you are going to pay by card in Botswana: Be aware of bank card fees and currency conversion fees for card payments in Botswana Pula.
 Your bank's BWP to GBP exchange rate may be quite bad.
 This is how banks make money.

 Before using your bank card for payments in Africa, it's certainly a good idea to contact your bank.
 This will avoid your card becoming blocked due to international transactions that your bank may find suspicious.

 Cash is the most popular payment method in Botswana, along with mobile payment apps such as Orange Money.
 We recommend taking Botswana Pula cash with you on your trip to Botswana.

 Many vendors in Botswana will only accept cash and digital payments by app.
 Cash is a great fallback option if you plan to travel outside the tourist heavy areas around Victoria Falls.